ProjektGopher/talks/unblocking_the_terminal/notes.md

 {{ wait }}

 Well, that experience sucked.
 Why didn't it work?
 We're still using a browser implementation that's blocking my nature.
+We could use a spinner to tell the user that something is going on behind the scenes, but the experience we wanted was to render each `chunk` to the terminal as we get it.
 ReactPHP offers us a non-blocking browser.
 Now, there _is_ a package to make this new browser PSR-18 compatible, but for now let's just skip the `OpenAI` package and use the api directly.

 {{ comment out bad code, comment in good code }}